Tom Maschler: Early life

 Maschler was born in Berlin, Germany, to Austrian Jewish parents, Rita (Masseron) and Kurt Leo Maschler on 16 August 1933.
 His father was a publisher's representative.
 Maschler was five years old when his family fled to the UK from Vienna after the Nazi annexation (Anschluss) of Austria.
 After his parents' separation, he moved to Henley-on-Thames, where his mother took on a housekeeping job.

-After studying at the Leighton Park School, he went to Roscoff, France, where he earned a scholarship to spend the summer in an Israeli kibbutz.
+After studying at Leighton Park School, he went to Roscoff, France, where he earned a scholarship to spend the summer in an Israeli kibbutz.
 It is mentioned that he had written a letter to Israeli Prime Minister David Ben-Gurion, who intervened to arrange a passage for Maschler from Marseille to Haifa.
 Maschler went on to spend the next three years travelling across the US, working in a tuna cannery, and assorted construction jobs, while writing for the Los Angeles Times and The New York Times.
 He returned home and worked as a tour guide, and did national service as a part of the Russian Corps of the Royal Air Force.